zw199502/starter-hugo-academic/content/post/ICRA/index.md

 subtitle: Submitted for IROS, 2022, [Paper video](https://youtu.be/39LyfzhB47k).

 # Summary for listings and search engines
-summary: We proposed a DRL model for autonomous navigation in dynamic environments directly using raw Laser scans.
-We deployed the model in ROS/Gazebo using a differential mobile robot and real worlds with a quadruped robot.
+summary: We proposed a hierarchical DRL model for autonomous navigation in static environments directly using raw Laser scans.
+We deployed the model in ROS/Gazebo using a differential mobile robot and real worlds with a wheeled bipedal robot.

 # Is this an unpublished draft?
 draft: false